ibm-cloud-docs/activity-tracker/view_events.md

-## View a subset of the events
+## View a subset of the events by applying a search query
 {: #view_events_step2}

-You can select the events that are displayed through a view by applying a timestamp, a search query, or both.
+You can select the events that are displayed through a view by applying a search query.
+You can save that view for reuse later.
+[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-views#views_step2).

-* You can apply a search query, and save it as a custom view.
-[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-views).
-* You can apply a timestamp to jump to a specific time within your retention period.
-Different [service plans](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-service_plan) have different retention periods.

-When you apply a search query, you can save that view for reuse later.
-However, timestamps are not saved.
-{: note}

-## Jump to a timeframe
+## View a subset of the events by applying a timeframe
 {: #view_events_step3}

+You can select the events that are displayed through a view by applying a timeframe.

 You can apply a timestamp by specifying an absolute time, a relative time, or a time range.